YuriAntonacci/HOB2HOM/README.md

 S_s = R_A^* - R^*
 $$

-where (R_A^*) is the residual variance of the best additive model and (R^*) is the residual variance of the full model.
+where $$R_A^* $$ is the residual variance of the best additive model and $$R^* $$ is the residual variance of the full model.
 A positive value of (S_s) indicates that the target contains a non-additive predictive component that cannot be reproduced by separate source-specific effects.

 ## Repository structure